dieure334/producer_consumer/README.md

 **How to Compile**

 - Download the prog.c file
-- Execute the following command in Terminal: **gcc prog.c -Wall -lthread -o prog.c**
+- Compile using the following command in Terminal: **gcc prog.c -Wall -lthread -o prog.c**

 **How to Run**